-P.S It’s safe for lunchboxes.
-Meaning, peanut free, dairy free, casein free, etc. WOO!
+Note: They’re safe for lunchboxes.
+Meaning, peanut free, dairy free, casein free, etc.

-Almond flour doesn’t actually taste much like almonds.
+Note: Almond flour doesn’t actually taste much like almonds.
 It does add a mild sweet flavor to the almond flour cookies.
 In fact, it’s helpful because, as a result, less sweeteners are needed!
-In these almond flour cookies, chocolate chips add another layer of flavor and sweetness but they’re an optional add-in.

 Almond flour offers these healthy benefits: